11 Underrated LGBT Movies You Shouldn't Miss

 The poisoned love of an authoritarian fashion designer and her lovers

 Fassbinder's entire filmography is one of the pillars of queer culture: the German independent director of the new wave avoided self-censorship in all his films.
+And The Bitter Tears of Petra von Kant is an absolute gem amongst underground gay movies.
 Most of his stories are about relationships outside of heteronormativity and monogamous values.
 The Bitter Tears of Petra von Kant is a deep psychological drama about codependency and emotional dominance, where an attachment is replaced by the urge for possession.
-Petra von Kant, whose husbands are no longer in her life, having raised an adult daughter and still struggling to be on good terms with her mother, lives with Marlene – a woman who worships her.
+Petra von Kant, whose husbands are no longer in her life, having raised an adult daughter and still struggling to be on good terms with her mother, lives with Marlene — a woman who worships her.
 Suddenly, a young lady appears in their house, and Petra feels an undeniable attraction right away.
-Fassbinder was in his theatrical manner, making a drama about a toxic narcissist and the victims that all get intertwined in a highly unhealthy dynamic – and we’re only limited to a couple of rooms in Petra’s house for the duration of the movie where all the scenes take place.
+Fassbinder was in his theatrical manner, making a drama about a toxic narcissist and the victims that all get intertwined in a highly unhealthy dynamic — and we’re only limited to a couple of rooms in Petra’s house for the duration of the movie where all the scenes take place.
 Symbolically, there’s a lot of mirrors next to the narcissists.

 The Duke of Burgundy (2014) Peter Strickland